 Teeth are not meant to be swallowed, but in most cases, they are digestible.
 Typically, they can navigate the entire digestive tract without causing any problems or health complications.
 Their size allows them to pass through the esophagus comfortably, and their edges are usually not sharp enough to cause harm as they traverse the digestive system.

 In children, baby teeth naturally reabsorb and break down during their shedding process, making them smaller when they fall out.
 Consequently, they pose less risk to the digestive tract if accidentally ingested.
-Additionally, teeth are composed of natural minerals and do not trigger stomachaches.
+Additionally, teeth are composed of natural minerals and do not trigger stomach discomfort.

 Fortunately, there isn't much to anticipate after swallowing a tooth.
 Depending on its size and shape, it may cause mild discomfort as it passes through the throat.
 Once it reaches the stomach, it continues its journey through the digestive tract.